-Startups count on market research to obtain the necessary insights on how their customers behave and what are their key goals that they want to achieve to improve not just their business, but their life too.
-Nevertheless, knowing what information you need and how will you deploy into your startup marketing strategy is just as important as collecting the data.
-And one of the biggest mistakes that startups do is with their market research process.
+Start-ups count on market research to obtain the necessary insights on how their customers behave.
+Moreover, it helps them get information about the key goals that they want to achieve to improve their business.
+Nevertheless, knowing what information you need and how will you deploy into your start-up marketing strategy is just as important as collecting the data.
+And one of the biggest mistakes that start-ups do is with their market research process.
 Only a thoughtful market research process can help you in making business decisions that will have a beneficial impact on growth and profits.

-The new product actually came as a consequence of a market research observation that gone wrong.
-The focus group that they’ve assembled needed to taste both flavors.
+The new product actually came as a consequence of a market research observation that went wrong.
+The focus group that they’d assembled needed to taste both flavors.
 The classic and the new one.
-And without knowing which is classic and which is new.
+And without knowing which was classic and which was new.
 The greater part of the focus group liked the sweeter flavor more.
 And just like that, the future of the “classic” Coke has been decided: it was out.
 But not for too long.

 In the process of doing the focus group experiment, Coca-Cola made two critical mistakes.
-One, the tasters were never asked the question on whether they still want to give up the “classic” and move on with buying the new one.
-Two, the researchers that were in charge were not appreciative of the fact that there are millions of consumers that are addicted and emotionally attached to the unique “classic” Coca-Cola flavor.
+Firstly, the tasters were never asked the question of whether they still wanted to give up the “classic” and move on with buying the new one.
+Secondly, the researchers were not appreciative of the fact that there are millions of consumers that are addicted and emotionally attached to the unique “classic” Coca-Cola flavor.

-This fact points out perfectly on the significance of variables that can help you made the best decision based on the market research results.
+This fact points out perfectly the significance of variables that can help you make the best decision based on the market research results.
 And explains why classic Coke is still in the stores.

-2. Startups are hanging on and assert prejudices and stereotypes into your strategy
+2. Startups are hanging on and assert prejudices and stereotypes into the strategy

-You have to be careful with your bias when you approach market research, and when you try to interpret the data afterward.
+You have to be careful with your bias when you approach market research, and when you try to interpret the data afterwards.
 This is the time to see the broader picture and to examine every possible aspect of your target customers.
-Keeping an open mind during the process of data interpretation will help you broaden your views and ask yourself the right questions that will help you develop a better sales plan.
+Keeping an open mind during the process of data interpretation will help you broaden your views.
+Moreover, it will help you ask yourself the right questions that will help you develop a better sales plan.

-Bottom line, it is never a good thing to make assumptions.
+The bottom line is it is never a good thing to make assumptions.
 Especially in business.
-And especially when you need to do a market research.
+And especially when you need to do market research.

 Lots of first-time entrepreneurs dive head first into market research without first having a clear-cut picture in their minds.
 They don’t know what type of insights they want to obtain from their target customers.
 And focus groups can’t really clear things up for us, as we saw from the “New Coke” example previously.
 You will want to find out precisely what your customers want and what they will gain from your business.
 And you will want to know how much they are willing to pay to have your product.

-When it comes down to market research, it’s critical that you know where exactly your target customers are, instead of wandering around and survey everyone that is interested.
+When it comes down to market research, it’s critical that you know where exactly your target customers are, instead of wandering around surveying everyone that is interested.

 4. Ignoring or not interested in their competition

-Face it, there is a little chance that you are the venture capitalist’s next unicorn.
+There is a little chance that you are the venture capitalist’s next unicorn.
 And almost every idea or invention out there looks like a remix from a previous one.
-It’s a good thing to believe in your product and feel confident, but feeling so confident that you don’t even bother to research your competition is the feeblest type of confidence there is.
+It’s a good thing to believe in your product and feel confident.
+However, feeling so confident that you don’t even bother to research your competition is the feeblest type of confidence there is.

-When you swim in the market water with the same swimmers as you, you might as well find out how they manage their businesses and how they succeed in finding their best clients.
+When you swim in the market waters with the same swimmers like you, you might as well find out how they manage their businesses and how they succeed in finding their best clients.

 All in all, market research has become an indispensable instrument that will assist in the hunt for your best target customers and comprehend them better.
-Recognizing some of the pain points that startups face in their process of market research can help your startup overcome those obstacles or consult with experienced experts that faced successfully and know where to look for the right target customers.
+Recognizing some of the pain points that start-ups face in their process of market research can help your start-up overcome those obstacles.
+Moreover, you can consult with experienced experts that faced them successfully and know where to look for the right target customers.

 Who is your ideal client?
-What are their needs, fears, pains, hopes, dreams?
+What are their needs, fears, pains, hopes, and dreams?
 Who is your competitor?
-You might need one or all of the steps we can offer to help you.
+You might need one or all of the steps and we can offer to help you.